sunchang0124/dp_cgans/README.md

 -->

-## Development installation
+## 🧑‍💻 Development setup

 You will need to [install Poetry](https://python-poetry.org/docs/).
-Be careful as the devs of poetry are not competent enough to properly set the right python version, poetry will use 3.10 by default, but you need to use 3.9
+Be careful as poetry sometime set a weird python version, (e.g. using 3.10 by default, but you need to use 3.9), you can easily tell `poetry` to use your current version of python for this folder by running the following command:

 ```bash
 poetry env use $(which python)
 ```

+### Install

 Clone the repository: